mikosama326/digital-book-of-lies/README.md

 Also, at the moment, the site is just a prototype.
 Much of functionality hasn't actually been added in yet.
 Just an FYI.

+**Current users:**
-Current users: master - yoda
+master - yoda
 admin - bunnies

+#Cutenews

+This site uses CutePHP in a few places for stuff like the updates page and such.

 #Pages